Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- Berrios has put together a 366-yard season on 38 catches with one touchdown so far.
-He has been targeted 53 times and averages 24.4 receiving yards.
+- Berrios has put together 366 yards (on 38 catches) and one touchdown.
+He has been targeted 53 times, and is putting up 24.4 yards per game.

 - Berrios has been the target of 9.6% (53 total) of his team's 550 passing attempts this season.

-- Berrios has seen the ball thrown his way five times in the red zone this season, 7.8% of his team's 64 red zone pass attempts.
+- With five targets in the red zone this season, Berrios has been on the receiving end of 7.8% of his team's 64 red zone pass attempts.

 - The Jets, who rank 27th in the NFL in points scored, have dropped back to pass 62.0% of the time while running the football 38.0% of the time.